Bookroo/bookroo.github.io/_posts/2018-01-25-bookroo-interview-with-susanna-leonard-hill.md

 We had a great time putting together this month’s boxes.
 One book we’re very excited to share in our Bookroo board book boxes is _When Your Elephant Has the Sniffles_, written by Susanna Leonard Hill and illustrated by Daniel Wiseman.

 Today we’re happy to share with you an interview we did with author Susanna Hill to learn more about her work creating _When Your Elephant Has the Sniffles_ and other books.
+(The interview has been edited for brevity.)

 ![Children's book author Susanna Hill]({{site.baseurl}}/assets/img/posts/Susanna.jpg)